 Cranbury in Middlesex County, New Jersey — The American Northeast (Mid-Atlantic)

 Location.
-40° 18.591′ N, 74° 31.005′ W. Marker is in Cranbury, New Jersey, in Middlesex County.
-Marker is on South Main Street (County Road 535) 0.2 miles from Station Road (County Route 615), on the left when traveling north.
+40° 18.541′ N, 74° 31.019′ W. Marker is in Cranbury, New Jersey, in Middlesex County.
+Marker is at the intersection of South Main Street and Evans Drive, on the right when traveling south on South Main Street.
+Located at the Cranbury History Center.
 Touch for map.
-Marker is located at Brainerd Lake.
-Marker is in this post office area: Cranbury NJ 08512, United States of America.
+Marker is at or near this postal address: 6 South Main Street, Cranbury NJ 08512, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within Site of Encampment (a few steps from this marker); Cranberry Mills (about 300 feet away, measured in a direct line); The First Presbyterian Church and Cemetery (about 800 feet away); Todd Beamer (approx. ¼ mile away); The Second Presbyterian Church of Cranbury (approx. 0.3 miles away); Site of House of Dr. Hezekiah Stites (approx. 0.3 miles away); Parsonage Barn (approx. 0.4 miles away); Hightstown (approx. 2.8 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Site of Encampment (about 300 feet away, measured in a direct line); The Cranbury Dam (about 300 feet away); The First Presbyterian Church and Cemetery (about 500 feet away); Site of House of Dr. Hezekiah Stites (approx. ¼ mile away); Todd Beamer (approx. 0.3 miles away); Parsonage Barn (approx. 0.3 miles away); The Second Presbyterian Church of Cranbury (approx. 0.4 miles away); Hightstown (approx. 2.7 miles away).
 Touch for a list and map of all markers in Cranbury.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 2, 2010, by Deb Hartshorn of Burlington County, New Jersey.
-This page has been viewed 650 times since then and 28 times this year.
-Photos: 1, 2, 3. submitted on October 2, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Bill Pfingsten was the editor who published this page.
+This page originally submitted on September 23, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+This page has been viewed 626 times since then and 4 times this year.
+Photos: 1, 2, 3. submitted on September 23, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+4, 5. submitted on September 24, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Bill Pfingsten was the editor who published this page.